pivotal/docs-tap/scc/ootb-supply-chain-basic.hbs.md

 It contains the most basic supply chains that focus on providing a quick path to deployment making no use of testing or scanning resources.

-The supply chains included in this package perform the following:
+The supply chains in this package perform the following:

 - Building from source code:

   1. Watching a Git repository, Maven repository, or local directory for changes
-  1. Building a container image out of the source code with Buildpacks
+  2. Building a container image out of the source code with Buildpacks
-  1. Applying operator-defined conventions to the container definition
+  3. Applying operator-defined conventions to the container definition
-  1. Creating a deliverable object for deploying the application to a cluster
+  4. Creating a deliverable object for deploying the application to a cluster
     1. (Experimental) Alternatively, outputting a Carvel Package containing the application to a Git Repository

 - Using a prebuilt application image: